 The Agile Definition of Done is not a static concept; rather, it is a dynamic agreement that evolves as a team gains more knowledge and experience.
 It serves as a checklist that helps teams maintain a consistent quality of work, reduce technical debt, and ensure that the product or service meets the customers' needs and expectations.
 By the end of this article, you will have a thorough understanding of the Agile Definition of Done and how it can be effectively implemented in your product management and operations processes.

-Overview of Agile Definition of Done
+Agile Definition of Done (DoD): An Overview

 The Agile Definition of Done is a clear and concise list of requirements that a software increment must meet to be considered complete.
 In Agile methodologies, particularly Scrum, an increment is a piece of work that adds value to the product or service.
 The DoD ensures that all increments meet the same quality standards, regardless of who works on them or when they are developed.